-A Brazilian Butt Lift (BBL) provides a dramatic improvement in contour by the use of fat transfer to the buttock.
+A Buttock Lift using Fat (Brazilian Butt Lift or BBL) transfer provides an improvement in contour by the use of fat transfer to the buttock.

 This technique is useful if there is only a small amount of skin laxity, and there are sufficient fatty bulges elsewhere on the body (such as on the tummy, flanks, back, arms or thighs) to take the fat from.
 Fat is removed from the other areas of the body using liposuction, and the fat is then injected back into the buttocks, giving a firmer, higher and rounder buttock.
 This has the added advantage of giving an improved contour where the fat is removed.